 Feeling dizzy or lightheaded for people with diabetes is a common problem.
 As a result, it is important to know what’s causing it.
-There are several reasons behind vertigo like:
+There are several reasons behind vertigo-like:

 Low blood sugar causes vertigo due to the lack of glucose in the brain.
 When the brain doesn’t have the necessary amount of glucose, it can’t function properly.
 Moreover, this disease might cause confusion and sweating.

 High blood sugar, on the other hand, can cause vertigo without any obvious symptoms.
 So, people might experience dizziness, headaches, and nausea.
-Furthermore, when the brain doesn’t get the adequate supply of blood, it can cause vertigo.
+Furthermore, when the brain doesn’t get an adequate supply of blood, it can cause vertigo.

 Therefore, low blood pressure is the obvious cause of this problem.
 Lastly, medications can cause some serious side effects.
-They can even affect the cardiovascular health and diabetes.
+They can even affect cardiovascular health and diabetes.

 If the dizziness is persistent and constantly recurring, it is a good idea to consult with your doctor.
 To make it easier for the doctor to diagnose the problem, try to keep a log of what happened.

-Try to write down how long vertigo lasted, what were the worst points and the best solutions you found so far.
+Try to write down how long vertigo lasted, what were the worst points, and the best solutions you found so far.

 This way, you will be able to give your doctor a more detailed explanation of your health condition.
 Besides, it is important to report all of your experiences of vertigo to your physician if you want to receive proper treatment.